 Zen Meditation with an Open Mind and Heart

 Enekulla Zendo is run by Pelle Bengtsson, and he was the perfect zen teacher for me.
-The zendo is a beautiful blend of traditional Japanese culture with strict rules on the one hand and a lot of open mind and heart on the other.
+The zendo is a beautiful blend of traditional Japanese culture, with strict rules on the one hand and a lot of open mind and heart on the other.

 To See Beauty Everywhere – And Catch it

 My camera connects me to the planet and its beauty, and it allows me to share that connection with others.
-I love being out in the forest by myself, and also to give courses and to create slide shows and exhibitions.
+I love being out in the forest by myself, and also to offer courses and to create slide shows and exhibitions.

 Thanks to my first digital camera and the internet, I found other photographers who saw images in a similar way I did.
-In 2005 I was accepted into The Swedish Association for Nature Photographers, as one of their first two female members.
+In 2005 I was accepted into The Swedish Association for Nature Photographers, as one of the first two female members.